-The Group’s HR efforts are coordinated by the HR management team.
+The Group's personnel management activities are coordinated by the HR management team.
 This consists of the personnel managers of the business areas and is chaired by the head of Group Human Resources.
-The management team meets monthly to discuss and pursue joint HR issues and development projects.
-The team also works with strategies, policies and joint guidelines.
-The larger units have their own personnel managers, HR specialists, and health and safety engineers.
+The management team meets monthly to discuss and take forward common HR issues and development projects.
+The team also deals with strategies, policies and common guidelines.

 The HR process